Chart Color Schemes

 Eastlakes has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely to impact this region.
-Notable ones are Eastlakes Live, The Grand Residences, 350 King Street Business Park Development, and Iglu Kingsford.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified nine projects likely impacting the area.
+Notable ones are One Global Gallery (formerly Eastlakes Live), The Grand Residences, 350 King Street Business Park Development, and Iglu Kingsford.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.